-The graduate student has her or his responsibilities and rights spelled out in the Graduate Student Bill of Rights and Responsibilities (http://grad.ucdavis.edu/sites/default/files/upload/files/current-students/grad-studentrights.pdf) issued by the Graduate Student Association and endorsed in principle by the UC Davis Graduate Council and the Office of Graduate Studies.
+The graduate student has their responsibilities and rights spelled out in the Graduate Student Bill of Rights and Responsibilities (http://grad.ucdavis.edu/sites/default/files/upload/files/current-students/gradstudentrights.pdf) issued by the Graduate Student Association and endorsed in principle by the UC Davis Graduate Council and the Office of Graduate Studies.
 Below, we restate some of the more essential rights and responsibilities.
 This list is not complete, and students should read the Bill of Rights and Responsibilities for a complete list and more details.